MMN3003/knowledge/srx/quarter/Untitled.md

 - Mostafa Hoseini
 - backend developer (blockchain developer)
 - Amir hosein Moqadasi
-- flutter developer (queued and shared)
+- flutter developers (queued and shared)
 - QA (queued and shared)

 They are responsible for: